Zach Johnson

 Zachary Harris Johnson (born February 24, 1976) is an American professional golfer who has 12 victories on the PGA Tour, including two major championships, the 2007 Masters and the 2015 Open Championship.

-In 2023, Johnson will captain the U.S. Ryder Cup squad against Europe in Rome, Italy.
+At the 2023 Ryder Cup, Johnson captained the U.S. squad against Europe in Rome, Italy.

 Early life

 The son of a chiropractor, Johnson was born in Iowa City, Iowa and raised in Cedar Rapids, the eldest of Dave and Julie Johnson's three children.
 Playing many sports as a youth (baseball, basketball, football, and soccer), Johnson took up golf at age 10 and developed his skills at Elmcrest Country Club.
 He played number-two on the Regis High School golf team and led them to an Iowa 3A state championship in 1992, his sophomore year.

 Following graduation from high school in 1994, Johnson enrolled at Drake University in Des Moines.
 As the number-two player on the Drake golf team, he led the Bulldogs to three NCAA regional meets and two Missouri Valley championships.
 Johnson's uncle, Tom Harris, qualified for the 1975 NAIA national tournament.